Electric bicycle laws: New South Wales

 In New South Wales, there are two types of power-assisted pedal cycle.
 For the first type, the electric motor's maximum power output must not exceed 200 watts, and the pedal cycle cannot be propelled exclusively by the motor.
 For the second type, known as a "pedalec", the vehicle must comply with the European Standard for Power Assisted Pedal Cycles (EN15194).

 Since October 2014 all petrol powered cycles are explicitly banned.

+Since February 2023 pedelac bikes in NSW can have a 500 watt motor.

 Victoria

-A bicycle which is designed to be propelled by human power using pedals may have an electric or petrol powered motor attached provided the motor's maximum power output does not exceed 200 watts.
+A bicycle designed to be propelled by human power using pedals may have an electric or petrol powered motor attached provided the motor's maximum power output does not exceed 200 watts.

 As of 18 September 2012, the Victorian road rules have changed to enable a pedelec to be used as a bicycle in Victoria.
 The change allows more options of power assisted pedal cycles under bicycle laws.

 A pedelec is defined as meeting EU standard EN15194, has a motor of no more than 250w of continuous rated power and which is only to be activated by pedalling when travelling at speeds of between 6 km/h and 25 km/h.